openhive-network/wax-doc/src/interfaces/transaction/example-usage/index.md

   ]
 }
 ```

 ===

 !!!secondary
 Also if you want to use some custom tool for signing the transaction instead of our provided methods, you can do it based on the sample above.
-If you do not want to use `Transaction` interface in legacy form, you can do it just by replacing:
+If you do not want to use `ITransaction` interface in legacy form, you can do it just by replacing:

 `const digest = tx.legacy_sigDigest;` -> `const digest = tx.sigDigest;`.
 !!!

++++ Python

+TBA

++++

-+++ Full Transaction interface example usage
+## Full Transaction interface example usage

++++ JavaScript

 :::code source="../../../static/snippets/src/typescript/transaction/example-usage/example-usage/full-transaction-usage.ts" language="typescript" title="Test it yourself: [src/typescript/transaction/example-usage/example-usage/full-transaction-usage.ts](https://stackblitz.com/github/openhive-network/wax-doc-snippets?file=src%2Ftypescript%2Ftransaction%2Fexample-usage%2Fexample-usage%2Ffull-transaction-usage.ts&startScript=test-transaction-full-example-usage)" :::